Veeranna07/Spotify-Clone/README.md

 Web Technology Project based on HTML, CSS, Java script.
 All the source code including the jpg, and bin files will be uploaded here.

-The project is all about a "WEB MEDIA PLAYER [Spotify Clone]"

 This project is about the web music player [Spotify Clone] application development using HTML, CSS and Java script.
 The biggest difference between the music player and existing applications is that it is completely free for users to use.
 It will integrate the advantages of existing music players on the market, as far as possible to mining out the existing